atomfinger/toUUID/why_touuid.md

 Developers break these rules to get code into a test harness, or to make tests easier to manage.
 While UUIDs are supposed to be random in production, does not automatically mean that UUIDs must be random in during test.

-Whether or not .toUUID() justifies breaking how UUIDs usually works is up to each developer to decide for themselves.
+Whether or not toUUID justifies breaking how UUIDs usually works is up to each developer to decide for themselves.
 The gain is simpler, dynamic and reusable UUIDs, which for some might be worth breaking a few rules for.
-Consider that .toUUID() isn’t breaking any rules that UUID.fromString() isn’t already breaking.
+Consider that toUUID isn’t breaking any rules that UUID.fromString() isn’t already breaking.

 The same goes for whether or not it makes sense for a given implementation to use deterministic values or not; this is something the developer must decide.